Mont-Saint-Michel: 8th century onward

+14th century

+Under the rule of the 29th abbot, Pierre le Roy, from 1386 to 1410, new fortifications were built: at the northeast corner of the Merveille, an octagonal crowning element was added to the Corbins tower; at its base, a long curtain wall-terrace overlooking the woods.
+In 1393, two turrets were added to flank the 1257 gate.
+Large steps were built in front of the barbican, and the abbot had a fortified residence built, as well as the square-based Pénine tower, designed to guard the Grand Degré.

 During the Hundred Years' War, English forces unsuccessfully besieged Mont-Saint-Michel (which was under French control) twice.
 The first siege started in 1423, and was lifted the next year.
 In 1433, an English force equipped with wrought-iron bombards and under the command of Thomas Scales, 7th Baron Scales again besieged the island.
 It was likewise lifted the next year.
 Scales's men abandoned two bombards they had used during the siege on 17 June 1434; they were recovered by the French and are currently on display.

 When Louis XI of France founded the Order of Saint Michael in 1469, he intended that the abbey church of Mont-Saint-Michel become the chapel for the order, but because of its great distance from Paris, his intention could never be realized.